Hobo-Hilly/SecurityPlus/OpSec-Incident-Response/Investigational-Data-Sources/README.md

 1. Select security logs from the windows logs drop down menu.
 Dble click
 STATUS:
 We can audit successful log ons here.
 For instance, you can see the Credential Manager where the passwords are.
-What is managing those way those passwords that we log on,
+What is managing those passwords that we log on with

 - We have those system logs and security logs in Windows for authentication.